 Doral College’s Associate in Arts academic program is designed to furnish students a foundational set of learning skills as well as provide broad-based knowledge in multiple disciplines.
 Both of these aims are necessary for success in future educational endeavors, professional careers, and lifelong learning.
-Doral College students are expected to demonstrate the ability to communicate effectively, to think critically, and to access and use information from multiple sources.
-The general education program requires students to increase and widen their base of knowledge and understanding by taking courses from a wide range of disciplines including mathematics, science, English, humanities, and the social sciences.
+It is expected that Doral College students demonstrate the ability to communicate effectively, to think critically, and to access and use information from multiple sources.
+The general education program requires students to increase and widen their base of knowledge and understanding by taking courses from a broad range of disciplines including mathematics, natural sciences, English, humanities, and social sciences.
 In addition, students can take elective courses depending on their future majors or interests.

-Reflecting this philosophy, Doral College has adopted the following program outcomes for its Associate in Arts degree program:
+Reflecting the philosophy discussed in the program of study, Doral College has adopted the following program outcomes for its Associate in Arts degree program:

-2. The student will apply reflection, analysis, synthesis, logical reasoning, and evaluation to for-mulate judgments, reach decisions, and solve problems.
+CRITICAL THINKING: The student will apply reflection, analysis, synthesis, logical reasoning, and evaluation to formulate judgments, reach decisions, and solve problems.

 INFORMATION LITERACY: The student will find, evaluate, organize, and use information accurately and effectively.